Roger Etchegaray: Injuries sustained during papal attack

 On 24 December 2009, Cardinal Etchegaray was knocked down along with Pope Benedict XVI when 25-year-old Susanna Maiolo jumped over a barrier and grappled with the Pope, who was making his way through St Peter's Basilica in procession for Christmas Eve Mass.
 The Pope was not injured, but Etchegaray suffered a broken leg and a broken hip.
 He had been standing a few yards away from the Pope and was knocked down in the scuffle.
 The Vatican said Maiolo was "psychologically unstable" and had lunged at the Pope previously.

 In 2015, Etchegaray fell in St. Peter's Basilica during Mass and broke his leg for the second time.

 Return to France and death

 Etchegaray returned to Bayonne, France, in January 2017, to live with his sister Maité (d.
 13 February 2018) in a retirement home in Cambo-les-Bains near Espelette, the village where he was born.
 Catholic News Agency journalist Andrea Gagliarducci described Cardinal Etchegary's retirement from Rome as "the end of an era".
 He had farewell meetings with Pope Francis and Pope Emeritus Benedict XVI before he left.
 Pope Francis accepted his resignation as Vice Dean of the College of Cardinals on 10 June 2017.

-Etchegaray died on 4 September 2019, three weeks before his 97th birthday.
+Etchegaray died on 4 September 2019, at age 96.
 At the time of his death he was the oldest living cardinal, following the death of Cardinal Pimiento Rodriguez one day earlier on 3 September 2019.
 Etchegaray was the longest-serving cardinal not to participate in a papal conclave.